 Over the last two years, I have had the pleasure to work with and coach hundreds of individuals from all over the world, but I have never coached someone anyone like Debashish Talukdar.
 Debashish is all way on the other side of the world in India yet he has impacted me more than most students ever have.
 I have never seen a drive as strong as Debashish’s to learn and be successful in the digital marketing space.
-His ethic background, education, location and even the language barrier certainly doesn’t give him an advantage over the rest of us.
-However, he never let it stop him and he is now on his way to scaling a 6 figure marketing agency, doing way more than most students I have worked with that did indeed get an advantage from their upbringing.
+His ethnic background, education, location, and even the language barrier certainly doesn’t give him an advantage over the rest of us.
+However, he never let it stop him and he is now on his way to scaling a 6 figure marketing agency, doing way more than most students I have worked with that did indeed get advantage from their upbringing.
 Debashish inspires me, and his story is one I just had to share with the world, so I asked him to sit down for an interview and he agreed.

 Hey Debashish, how old are you, where are you from, and what do you do?